bbnoskill/kpz/SQL_PROFILER_GUIDE.md

 1. SELECT statements to load current state
 2. UPDATE/INSERT statements for modified entities
 3. DELETE statements for removed entities
-4. All wrapped in a transaction (for ADO.NET) or single SaveChanges (for EF Core)
+4. All wrapped in a single SaveChanges call (EF Core manages transactions automatically)

 The number of SQL statements will vary based on:
 - Number of students being saved
 - Number of assignments per student
 - Number of badges per student
 - Whether entities are new, updated, or deleted